Included with paid museum admission; free for members

 Tickets for Congo Masks and Music: Masterpieces from Central Africa are $7 with paid museum admission or $10 special exhibition only for ages 20 and up, $4 for ages 4–19, and free for ages 3 and under.

-Step inside one of Africa’s most powerful and enduring art forms as we celebrate the opening of our newest special exhibition, Congo Masks and Music: Masterpieces from Central Africa.
+Step inside one of Africa’s most powerful and enduring art forms as we celebrate the opening of Congo Masks and Music: Masterpieces from Central Africa with Congolese dance performances, a music-making workshop, exhibition tours, and a sanza thumb piano craft.

 Congo Masks and Music: Masterpieces from Central Africa Opening Weekend is sponsored by Katherine and Randy Schneewind